realA10001986/Time-Circuits-Display/README.md

 *"This Time Circuits Display has been meticulously reproduced to be as accurate as possible to the one seen in the Delorean Time Machine in the Back to the Future movies."*

-During August of 2022, I have re-written almost the entire code.
+Starting in August of 2022, I have re-written almost the entire code in the meantime.
 New features and changes include
-- Time keeping via NTP (network time) or stand-alone
+- Time keeping via NTP (network time), GPS or stand-alone
 - "Present time" is always a clock (not stale), even after time travel
 - Clocking for years 1-9999, including leap years, based on Gregorian Calendar
-- Support for time zones and automatic DST (in NTP-mode only)
+- Support for time zones and automatic DST
 - Option to make time travels persistent over reboots
 - Movie-accurate time travel times in "decorative mode" (automatic time cycling)
 - Alarm function